adsr/phpspy/README.md

 * Add option to specify sample rate in hertz instead of micro-sec
 * Add option to grab `$_SERVER[...]` variables along with stack frame
-* Add option to exit when pid no longer exists
 * Add aggregate mode
 * Add `make install` rule
 * Add tests